 In recent years, many Americans have increased their consumption of wine.
 One common reason is the belief that red wine contributes to greater overall heart health among the French, and other Mediterranean peoples.
 If you believe the hype, red wine appears to be a cure-all, helping people with everything from lowering cholesterol to losing weight.

 However, when you look at the big picture, there are many downsides associated with red wine drinking—particularly if one drinks more than a moderate amount.
-And the research suggests that many of the health benefits of red wine are, in fact, blown out of proportion.
+And recent research actually suggests that many of the health benefits of red wine are, in fact, blown out of proportion.

 If you find yourself drinking too much wine, there are new solutions for cutting back or quitting alcohol.
 Ria Health offers a 100 percent online program, customizable to your unique needs and goals.
 Learn more about how it works, or get started today.